If you don't yet understand the basic idea behind service workers and precaching, read the Precaching with Workbox guide first.

 Why is this useful?

 Service workers enable you to store important resources in its cache (precaching) so that when a user loads the web page for a second time, the browser can retrieve them from the service worker instead of making requests to the network.
-This results in faster page loads on repeat visits as well as the ability to surface content when the user is offline.
+This results in faster page loads on repeat visits as well as in the ability to surface content when the user is offline.

 Workbox in CRA